SwedbankPay/developer.swedbankpay.com/_includes/payment-order-recur.md

 As an alternative, you can also retrieve it by using the expand option when you `GET` your payment.
 The `GET` request should look like the one below, with a `?$expand=paid` after the `paymentOrderId`.
-The response should match the initial payment response, but with an expanded `paid` node.
+The response should match the initial payment response, but with an expanded `paid` field.

 {:.code-view-header}
 **Request**